Choose Your Memoir Editor

-For the last ten years, Molly has worked in New York City as an editor at a variety of magazines and print publications, including the New York Times Magazine, Martha Stewart Weddings, Fitness, Self, Vibe, and Arthur Frommer’s Budget Travel.
+For the last eleven years, Molly has worked as an editor at a variety of magazines and print publications, including the New York Times Magazine, Martha Stewart Weddings, Fitness, Self, Vibe, and Arthur Frommer’s Budget Travel.

 As a freelancer, she has edited everything from surrealistic novels to ninth-grade math textbooks (novels are more fun).
 Working at magazines has honed her ability to condense complex narratives into their essential message, all while honoring the author’s voice.
 She also spent many years working professionally in theater and film, and published an essay about her experience with renowned playwright Irene Fornes in Conducting a Life.
 She holds B.A. in Literature from Yale College and an M.F.A. from the University of California, San Diego.

 A long time denizen of NYC, Molly has succumbed to the charms of her native New England and now lives with her wonderful husband and three eccentric cats in beautiful Tuftonboro, New Hampshire, where she has a lovely view of the White Mountains from her writing desk.

 Are you ready to work with a memoir editor?

 We offer an introductory package—try us for a three-hour commitment.
 That’s it: three hours!
 If we’re a fit, you ask us for more time.
 If we’re not a fit, we go our separate ways.